PongoEngine/cactusgod/source/about.md

 ---
 title: About
 ---
-### Cactus God
-My name is Jeremy Meltingtallow and I wanted to be a rapper until 2005/6ish.
+My name is Jeremy and I wanted to be a rapper until 2005/6ish.
 I ended up studying computer science and became a game developer.
 I guess I'm not really a game developer anymore.

 After school is weird.
 I don't know what I am or who I want to be but **I would like to make music again**.